recogito/plugin-revisions/README.md

-# plugin-clone-readonly
+# Recogito Studio Revisions Plugin

+A plugin that adds basic annotation revision functionality to Recogito Studio:
-Allows users to make a read-only annotation editable, by cloning it into the active layer.
+* Allows users to make read-only annotations editable, by cloning them into the active layer.
+* TODO: adds exports to serialize corrections in useful ways